na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 **`<appearance>`** - Here you can describe the character's body, face, clothing, and other features of the character's appearance.
 **`<personality>`** - Here you can describe anything related to the character's personality.
 **`<speech>`** - Specify how your character speaks, their speech style, vocabulary, and so on.
 **`<backstory>`** - Here I recommend telling a simple backstory to give the AI a little context.
-You can tell here the character's biography, important events in his life, and how he ended up starting the RP with you.#
+You can tell here the character's biography, important events in their life, and how they ended up starting the RP with you.#
 - - -
 #
 ##### Additional sections